 A provision in some policies to relieve the insured of premium payments falling due during a period of continuous total disability that has lasted for a specified length of time, such as three or six months.

 A statement guaranteed to be true in all respects.
 If the statement is untrue in any respect, even if it is not material, the contract of which it is a part can be rescinded.

 Life insurance payable to a beneficiary at the death of the insured whenever that occurs.
 Premiums may be payable for a specified number of years (limited payment life) or for life (straight life).

 The legal statement of a person’s wishes concerning the disposal of his or her property after death.

 The entire amount of premiums due in a year for all polices issued by an insurance company.
-This glossary was created for the users of The Tony Steuer website.
-We have also made a downloadable PDF version (see “Print/PDF” button in sidebar above) for your private use.
-If you would like to publish this for your site, blog, newsletter etc., we are flattered and ask only that you contact us for Site license terms and approval.
+If you would like to publish this for your site, blog, newsletter etc., please contact me for Site license terms and approval.